 Artistes who have chosen to subscribe to the Disclosure and Barring Service update service confirm that by reading and accepting this policy and signing the Artiste registration form, they are giving the Agency permission to run a status check on their certificate any at time.

-Should the Agency discover either before commencing, or at any time during your tenure as an Artiste with the Agency that you have deliberately provided false information or failed to provide information in respect of your criminal record or activities, you may be withdrawn from the Agency.
+Should the Agency discover either before commencing, or at any time during your tenure as an Artiste with the Agency that you have deliberately provided false information or failed to provide information in respect of your criminal record or activities, you may be removed from the Agency’s books.

 The Code of Conduct requires that basic disclosures are renewed every 18 months.
 Therefore, Artistes will be required to obtain a new basic disclosure before the 18-month expiry date and present the new certificate to the Agency.

 The Artiste is responsible for paying for the cost of the new basic disclosure and is responsible for keeping track of when the disclosure expires.

 Any Artiste who has an expired disclosure i.e. one that is older than 18 months from the date the certificate was issued, will not be considered for work that involves/may involve working with young people under the age of 18, until a new basic disclosure has been presented to the Agency.
 We strongly recommend that you apply for a new basic disclosure by 17 months after the date of your last certificate.

 Storage and Retention of Information

-In normal circumstances, after a period of 6 months the disclosure will be destroyed by suitable, secure means.
+In normal circumstances, the disclosure will be destroyed by suitable, secure means.
 No photocopy or other image of the disclosure will be retained, but the Agency will keep a record of the date of a disclosure, the name of the individual, the type of disclosure, the unique number issued on the certificate and the decision taken.